 Thanks to the Gracie Family, Brazilian Jiu-Jitsu or BJJ, as commonly known, is the fastest growing martial art in the world; and it continues to evolve through many practitioners today.

-Like we stated before, There are many theories about where Jiu-jitsu came from, but we believe that this was the best way to provide you with a brief history of the art. we hope you enjoyed!
+Like we stated before, There are many theories about where Jiu-jitsu came from, but we believe this was the best way to provide you with a brief history of the art.
+We hope you enjoyed!